 The company is also very widely known for its graphic processing units, and it is no doubt that its hardware resources will play a significant role in paving the future of the Metaverse.

 Sony is playing a pivotal role in contributing to the Metaverse.
-The company has developed their own VR headset and controller.
+The company has developed its own VR headset and controller.
 They also provide users access to a large library of VR games where players can enter breathtaking digital worlds.

 Sony’s innovations are not only limited to gaming; it also worked with Manchester City to create a digital stadium that is modeled like the actual one.
 Supporters may participate in several interactive games and virtual experiences at this digital stadium.